 - to establish and maintain effective arrangements and procedures to identify breaches of Article 3 or 5 of REMIT (Article 15).

-ACER underlines the need to distinguish different soles of the PPATs’ obligations: REMIT reporting obligations based on Article 8 on the one hand, and notifications as well as establishment and maintenance of effective arrangements and procedures based on Article 15 of REMIT on the other (because of different nature of these requirements, which are to be assessed according to the specific rules).
+ACER underlines the need to distinguish different sources of the PPATs’ obligations: REMIT reporting obligations based on Article 8 on the one hand, and notifications as well as establishment and maintenance of effective arrangements and procedures based on Article 15 of REMIT on the other (because of different nature of these requirements, which are to be assessed according to the specific rules).

 The assumption of a reasonable suspicion rests within the responsibility of the PPAT (ACER Guidance on the application of REMIT, p.
 59).